 - Balloons are not permitted in the library.

 The University Libraries strive to maintain an environment conducive to user comfort, study, and research while preserving library collections, equipment, and furnishings.

 Eating and drinking are permitted in some areas of John M. Olin Library as outlined below.
-Users can remove their mask(s) when actively eating or drinking where permitted, allowing for personal space as much as possible.

 Food and Drink Allowed